Homotopies in Grothendieck fibrations: Examples of -fibrations

 We should mention an important caveat.
-Though $\fib{HoF(\C)}$ is always a $\wedge$-fibration, and always has equality objects, it seems that in order for the equality objects to satisfy Frobenius reciprocity and stability along product projections, we need to demand that $\C$ is \emph{right proper} (see Definition~\ref{defn:right-proper}), and to restrict to the fibrant objects of $\C$.
+Though $\fib{HoF(\C)}$ is always a $\wedge$-fibration, and always has equality objects, it seems that in order for the equality objects to satisfy Frobenius reciprocity and stability along product projections, we need to restrict to the fibrant objects of $\C$.
+In an earlier version of this paper, we had also required that $\C$ be \emph{right-proper} -- i.e., that weak equivalence are closed under pullbacks along fibrations -- but the anonymous referee pointed out that this is unnecessary since we are restricting to the fibrant objects (see Proposition~\ref{prop:right-proper-between-fibs}).